 Cakes also come in some interesting shapes.
 Two of our favorites here in Wonderopolis are cupcakes and cake pops!

 Cupcakes (sometimes called fairy cakes in England or patty cakes in Australia) are small cakes intended to serve one person.
 Just because they’re small, though, doesn’t mean that they don’t have big taste.
-Cupcake decorating is also just as much of an art form as regular cake decorating is!
+Cupcake is also just as much of an art form as regular cake is!